KBot-discord/KBot/apps/docs/docs/index.md

 ## Donations

 Any support helps immensely.
-Everything received goes back into the
+Everything received goes back into the development and hosting of the bot.

 <KofiButton />